awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-rl-workflow.md

 1. **Define the presets**—The presets configure the RL training jobs and define the hyperparameters for the RL algorithms\.

-1. **Write the training code**—Write training code as a Python script and pass the script to a SageMaker training job\.
+1. **Write the training code**—Write training code as a Python script and pass the script to an Amazon SageMaker training job\.
 In your training code, import the environment files and the preset files, and then define the `main()` function\.

-1. **Train the RL Model**— Use the SageMaker `RLEstimator` in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) to start an RL training job\.
+1. **Train the RL Model**— Use the Amazon SageMaker `RLEstimator` in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) to start an RL training job\.
 If you are using local mode, the training job runs on the notebook instance\.
-When you use SageMaker for training, you can select GPU or CPU instances\.
-Store the output from the training job in a local directory if you train in local mode, or on Amazon S3 if you use SageMaker training\.
+When you use Amazon SageMaker for training, you can select GPU or CPU instances\.
+Store the output from the training job in a local directory if you train in local mode, or on Amazon S3 if you use Amazon SageMaker training\.

    The `RLEstimator` requires the following information as parameters\.